MarcusMedina/TypedMath/ReadMe.md

 The nuget is available at https://www.nuget.org/packages/TypedMath/

 ## Collaboration
-Feel free to add suggest or send a pull request to my github.
+Feel free to add, suggest or request a feature.
+If you want to help develop this nuget, feel free to senda Pull Request.

 ## Borrowed code
 * LinQ Primenumbers, Zoran Horvat: http://www.codinghelmet.com/articles/linq-all-primes/